SeldonIO/alibi/doc/source/overview/high_level.md

 Alibi provides a set of **algorithms** or **methods** known as **explainers**.
 Each explainer provides some kind of insight about a model.
 The set of insights available given a trained model is dependent on a number of factors.
 For instance, if the model is a [regression](https://en.wikipedia.org/wiki/Regression_analysis) it makes sense to ask how the prediction varies for some regressor.
-Whereas, it doesn't make sense to ask what minimal change is required to obtain a new class prediction.
+Whereas it doesn't make sense to ask what minimal change is required to obtain a new class prediction.
 In general, given a model the explainers we can use are constrained by:

 - The **type of data** the model handles.
 Each insight applies to some or all of the following kinds of data: image,